 Read and Watch

 - Ideanures is an e-zine on startups and innovation in MENA.
-Flash is unfortunately required to read.
+Flash is, unfortunately, necessary to read.

 - Internet Revealed: A Film about IXPs in Arabic

-- A very insightful slideshow on Gamma Group’s FinFisher selling strategy (reminder: one of the most widespread surveillance software products in the region)
+- An insightful slideshow on Gamma Group’s FinFisher selling strategy.
+A reminder: FinFisher is one of the most widespread surveillance software products in the region.